Blackman High School Graduation Frequently Asked Questions

 As you are purchasing these items from Josten’s, you will need to pay them.
 Blackman teachers, administrators, or staff will collect no money for graduation items.

-Josten’s will be at Blackman on TBA.
+Josten’s will be at Blackman on Monday, August 23, 2021.
 On this date, Josten’s will deliver information about graduation items including the cap and gown needed for graduation.
-Josten’s will return on TBA.
-(There are two dates this year as Josten’s plans to take orders for girls on one day and boys the other.
-Josten’s will specify in their TBA meeting which day will be for girls and for boys.)
-On these dates, your full order (including caps and gowns, announcements, and other senior items) will be placed and Josten’s will require a deposit.
-We are asking that your account with Josten’s be paid in full no later than April 1, 2018.
+Josten’s will return on September 1 & 2.
+On September 1 & 2, your full order (including caps and gowns, announcements, and other senior items) will be placed and Josten’s will require a deposit.
+We are asking that your account with Josten’s be paid in full no later than TBD.
 This can be done on-line at www.jostens.com or by phone at 1-800-JOSTENS.

 No. However, you will be billed for the diploma and diploma cover.